jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ## 13/10/21 - 15/10/21

 This week I reached the end of the first part of the Python module.
 The final task was to implement a TicTacToe console game using my previous basic knowledge.
 It was quit interesting, to implement this first task.
 I tried to bring some color into the game to make it a bit clearer.
-For this I imported a predefined class from the PIP called "termcolor".
+For this I imported a predefined class from PIP,which is called "termcolor".
 ![TicTacToe Console Game](tictactoe.jpg "<b>Tic Tac Toe |</b> Screenshot")

 </p><br>